cwendorf/EASI/Functions/README.md

 - **effectFunctions.R** (scripts that calculate standardized effect sizes and their confidence intervals)
 - **testFunctions.R** (scripts that calculate NHST for means and mean differences)

 All EASI scripts should be run prior to conducting analyses.
-In particular, the **estimateFunctions.R** file is particularly important, as the other functions make calls to these.
+In particular, the **estimateFunctions.R** file is especially important, as the other functions make calls to these functions.

 ### For Means and Mean Differences